DISHMAN HILLS CONSERVANCY

 • 10 Jul 2023 6:45 PM | Ruth Gifford (Administrator)

 The trail at the Wilson Conservation Area was completed by the Spokane Mountaineers and is now open.
 Come take a hike.
-The gate is open Monday through Thursday, 9-3 or by reservation and special invitation.
+Seasonally, the gate is open Monday through Thursday, 9-3 or by reservation and special invitation.
 Sign up on our website for the guided hikes at the WCA on Tuesdays with Executive Director Ruth Gifford.
-Be the first to know about our guided hikes and other events by becoming a member.
+Be the first to know about our guided hikes and other events by signing up for our email event notifications or by becoming member.

 Summer View at the Overview at Wilson